bid007/goalgo/README.md

-# goalgo
-Code some algorithms in Golang
+# Algorithms in Golang
+---

+This repo contains some alogrithms written in Go specially for learning puposes.